Ongoing Investigations: Case #204March 1, 2013

 Seven episodes into the second season of Chihayafuru proves that the series has changed quite a bit but at the same time is generally the same.
 The karuta club definitely has new members who add their own little elements but at the same time the main core relationships of the main five characters and Arata are basically unchanged.
 Sumire and Akihiro more bounce off of and reenforce the existing relations rather than change them.

 And speaking of that when I first saw Sumire alarm bells were going off in my head.
 She the romantic rival character who appears out of nowhere to complicate the existing romantic relationships.
-As an experienced shojo manga reader Narutaki could just do a series of articles about how these characters are almost always pointless and annoying.
+As an experienced shojo manga reader Narutaki could just do a series of articles about how these characters are almost always pointless and shrill.
 They never add a real tension because everyone knows they are not going to end up with the original main characters but they also tend to be rather annoying.

 Thankfully they keep Sumire’s super obnoxious behavior isolated to the first few episodes she is introduced.
 While she does not do a complete 180 they tone her down a lot so she goes from an unnecessarily nasty and obnoxious monster to slightly annoying but plot enhancing member of the cast.
 That was an important save because the artificial rival character can really just make the series feel like it is spinning its wheels for no good reason.